How Genetics Helps a Salesman

 With just determining the fitness and selecting the fitter elements, we did not optimize our solution to the TSP yet.
 Therefore, we will apply crossover, like its done in nature during the mating season.
 This enables to bequeath the qualitative good genomes of two pretty fit elements (depends on the selection) to a new one, which eventually will be part of the population’s next generation.

-As an element refers to a specific path in TSP, we extract a random sequence of a fit element’s path (parent I) and put it into a new element (child).
-Then, we fill the remaining slots with path fragments (genes) of another fit element (parent 2).
-Doing this, we hopefully increase the possibility of having a child who is fitter than his parents.
+As an element refers to a specific path in TSP, we extract a random sequence of a fit element’s path (parent 1) and put it into a new element (child).
+Then, we fill the remaining slots with genes of another fit element (parent 2).
+This preserves a valid tour and may produce a child fitter than its parents, but it does not guarantee one.

 Mutation